Last Updated on May 18, 2023

 The applicant for admission must be an adult male in most traditions, and all applicants must believe in the existence of a Supreme Being and the immortality of the soul.
 Some lodges have been accused of bigotry against Jews, Catholics, and nonwhites in practise.
 In general, those who doubt religious dogma or criticise the clergy have joined Freemasonry in Latin America.
 In contrast, white Protestants make up the majority of membership in Anglo-Saxon countries.
 Co-Freemasonry or Le Droit Humain, a modern French tradition originating in the 19th century, welcomes both women and men.

-Apart from the primary bodies of Freemasonry derived from the British tradition, there are a number of independent clubs that are largely social or recreational in nature, with no official standing in Freemasonry but membership drawn from the society’s higher degrees.
+Besides primary Freemasonry bodies, independent social clubs exist with no official standing but draw members from higher degrees.
 They are very common in the United States.
 The Ancient Arabic Order of the Nobles of the Mystic Shrine (the “Shriners”) is noted for their charity efforts.
 There are distinct lodges for women in the United Kingdom and other nations.

-The Order of the Eastern Star, which is open to both women and men, is for female relatives of master masons; boys can join the Order of DeMolay or the Builders; and girls can join the Order of Job’s Daughters or the Order of the Rainbow.
+The Order of the Eastern Star allows women and men, while the Order of DeMolay and Builders are for boys, and girls join Job’s Daughters or Rainbow.
 Under penalty of suspension, English Masons are prohibited from joining any recreational clubs or quasi-Masonic organisations.

 What do Freemasons Do?